acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2         | 23                  |
 | 3         | 10                  |

+❗ There is no actual arrival time listed for the runners so we can't know if the pizzas were finished and waiting to be picked up when the runner arrived, or if the runners arrived before the pizzas were finished

+Steps:
+- Joined the customer orders and the runner orders tables so that I could have the runner ids, pickup times, and order times
+- Took the average of the pickup time minus the order time and then extracted the minutes from that time
+- Grouped by the runner id

+Insights:
+- Runner 3 averaged the fastest times, while runner 2 averaged the slowest times
+- This doesn't show the whole picture because we don't know how long the pizzas took to prepare or what time the runner showed up.
+It is possible that runner 2 happened to get orders that took longer to prepare
 ---
 #### 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?